top of page

 When I saw this movie over thirty years ago, I remember thinking how great it would be to have had my own personal Bodyguard.
 Like the Secret Service agents that follow the President, anybody who tried to bully me would be dispatched with a snap of my fingers.
 My personal Bodyguard would intercede and put an end to any pain the bullies intended to inflict.

 This may be a stretch, but I see Jesus in a similar way.
 As my personal Bodyguard.
 When God created the world and all those that live in it, He also came up with a set of rules for mankind to play by so life on earth would be a paradise.
-But unfortunately his creatures (myself included) knowingly or through ignorance, turned our back on these rules and we also turned on each other.
+But unfortunately, his creatures (myself included) knowingly or through ignorance, turned our back on these rules and we have turned on each other.
 Our inhumanity has angered and disappointed God.

 bottom of page